COVID-19 Impact Ecommerce How Merchants Cope in 2021

 The retail industry has felt the effects of the Coronavirus pandemic hard.
 Some business sectors have been affected badly by quarantines, while digital commerce has seen some growth in sales and new opportunities.

-These are 7 main effects of the COVID pandemic on eCommerce:
+These are 7 main effects of the COVID-19 Impact Ecommerce:

 First of all, and most predictably, quarantine and social distancing measures have meant people are shopping online more, instead of in brick-and-mortar stores.
 A report by ContactPigeon which surveyed over 30 million eCommerce transactions in Europe in 2020 found that online sales increased by 61%.